aetperf/Edsger/_sources/index.md.txt

 ## Why Use Edsger?

 Edsger is designed to be **dataframe-friendly**, providing seamless integration with pandas workflows for graph algorithms.
-Also it is rather efficient.
+Also it is rather efficient on Linux.
 Our benchmarks on the USA road network (23.9M vertices, 57.7M edges) demonstrate nice performance:

 <img src="assets/dijkstra_benchmark_comparison.png" alt="Dijkstra Performance Comparison" width="700">